cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CrypTool is fully available in both English and German.
   The program itself also available in Polish and Spanish.

-- Many classical encryption methods, and for them either a manual cryptanalysis or an automatic analysis is offered (known-plaintext attack).
+- Many classic encryption methods, and for them either a manual cryptanalysis or an automatic analysis is offered (known-plaintext or ciphertext-only attack).

 - Codes like Base64 and UU-Encode.